Resinchem/Ultimate-Bedside-Lamp/docs/interfaces.md

 By default, this is set to **0 seconds**.
 If your Wi-Fi network is slow to initialize and the controllers fail to "find" each other during power-up, you can increase this delay.
 If you aren't experiencing boot issues, leave this at 0.

 ### Core Integrations

+**⚠️ IP Addresses: Get the Numbers Right**<br>This is the part where you play matchmaker.
+You’ll need to tell the Primary Controller exactly where its siblings live on the network.
+Be precise!
+If you typo an IP address here, the controllers will spend their lives shouting into the void, wondering why nobody is returning their calls.
+It’s a classic case of digital "it’s not you, it’s my configuration."

 For the initial setup, you must complete the following three sections:

 ![05System_04_Integrations](images/05System_04_Integrations.jpg)